10/30/2024

 Bill Katz

-Okay, thank you very much for taking the questions and good morning everybody.
+Okay.
+Thank you very much for taking the questions and good morning everybody.
 Appreciate all the disclosure.
-Maybe just that I know one question, but just one clarification, just Billy, in terms of your commentary around feet per million, given the duration and the curve, so make sure that it's all both incremental.
+Maybe just, I know one question, but just one clarification.
+Just, Billy, in terms of your commentary around feet per million, given the duration and the curve, just want to make sure that it's all both incremental.
 So it will be five to six plus six to seven.
-So I make sure I heard that correctly.
-And then the broader question I have just sticking on competition for a moment.
-I guess one of your competitors, Market Access has linked up with ICE to potentially expand their trading in credit as well.
+Just want to make sure I heard that correctly.
+And then the broader question I have, just sticking on competition for a moment, I guess one of your competitors, Market Access, has linked up with ICE to potentially expand their trading. in credit as well.
 I was just wondering if you could address that.
 And maybe the broader question is, as private markets continue to get a bigger role in capital markets, how does that affect the long-term algorithm for growth?
 Thank you.

 speaker

-Sure, all good questions.
-So you take the first one, but I just wanna make sure we clarify that to you.
+Sure.
+All good questions.
+So you take the first one, but I just want to make sure we clarify that to you.

 speaker

 You heard it accurately.
-So the feet per million you heard is correct.
-And then maybe you wanna go to private credit.
+So the fee per million you heard is correct.
+And then maybe you want to go to private credit.

 speaker

-Yeah, and listen, I don't really have a huge comment on what Market Access is doing with ICE.
-I mean, we obviously, I think have levered our retail business and that's given us an advantage into credit for a long time.
-Feel really good about that.
-I've always kind of like thought and taken the approach like really like live and breathe and understand your clients.
-Obviously be super aware of the competitive landscape, but I really don't have a massive comment on what they're doing with ICE.
+Yeah.
+And listen, I don't really have a huge comment on what kind of what market access is doing with ICE.
+I mean, we obviously, I think, have levered our retail business, and that's given us an advantage into credit for a long time.
+I feel really good about that.
+I've always kind of thought and taken the approach, really live and breathe and understand your clients.
+Obviously, be super aware of the competitive landscape, but I really don't have you know, a massive comment on what they're doing with ICE.
 But it's a good question.
-And so kind of like on that theme, just in terms of private credit for a moment, focus on existing business, stay in front of clients on their most important themes and then execute really well.
-And then how do you kind of pivot into creating new opportunities in adjacent markets, like this evolution from kind of paper markets to more transparent markets.
+And so kind of like on that theme, just in terms of private credit for a moment, you know, focus on existing business, you know, stay in front of clients on their most important themes and then execute really well.
+And then how do you kind of pivot into, you know, you know, creating new opportunities in adjacent markets, like this evolution from kind of paper markets to more transparent markets.
 That's the sort of like lines on this company's hands.
 That's kind of like who we are.
-So from our perspective, I think, in the private market area, lots of headlines.
-And I think one of the developments for sure that we have our eye on is, Apollo's launch of an ETF.
+So from our perspective, I think, you know, in the private market area, lots of headlines.
+And I think one of the developments for sure that we have our eye on is Apollo's launch of an ETF.
 It combines kind of public and private credit in conjunction with State Street.
 I think that's sort of like worth following.
 Apart from the worlds of kind of private and public credit converging, which is a first, it's especially interesting around what we would say is Apollo's commitment to provide liquidity intraday in the form of executable firm bids.
 That's worth watching and worth kind of saying.
 And so as I say that, I think what I'm describing sounds very similar to the markets that TradeWeb kind of lives and breathes in and what we have seen happen multiple times in the fixed income markets and where we have tended to play a leading role in collaborating with our clients to develop and improve secondary market trading.
-So what you get from us is this day in and day out rigor on our existing businesses and existing marketplaces and then the kind of eyes on expansion.
-And so we're clearly watching what's happening in that space with open eyes.
+So what you get from us is this day in and day out rigor on our existing businesses and existing marketplaces. and then the kind of eyes on expansion.
+And so we're clearly watching what's happening in that space, you know, with open eyes.
 All good questions and appreciate it.
 Thank you.

 speaker